JGN1/labMoviesApp/README.md

 #### Pagination
 ---------------------------------------------------------------------

 Added pagination to home pages, upcoming movies and popular actors pages.
 Used @tanstack/react-query and refactored all queries using standard react-query so queryClient and queryClientProvider could be shared across all pages from root level.
+The refactoring included pages that did not have pagination but used react-query functions.

-Pagination function implemented with @tanstack/react-query includes prefetch functionaility to allow data to be continually displayed on screen while next page data is being retrieved.
+The pagination function implemented with @tanstack/react-query includes prefetch functionaility to allow data to be continually displayed on screen while next page data is being retrieved.

 Changing over to @tanstack/react-query broke favourites page so had to refactor section of code to make work again (around useQueries and mapping section).